top of page

 Current Status: Construction

 Anwara 590 MW LNG Power Plant, also known as United Chattogram Power Plant, is an under-construction Combined Cycle (CC) power plant situated in Rangadia of Karnaphuli thana under Anwara Upazila in Chattogram District of Bangladesh (Location: 22.2364, 91.8268) probable.
 It is sponsored by United Chattogram Power Limited (UCPL) which is sponsored by United Enterprises & Company Limited (UECL), Kyushu Electric Power Company Incorporated (KEPC), and Sojitz Corporation.
 The power plant is to be operated as a private Independent Power Producer (IPP) for 22 years starting from the date of commercial operation.
 The sponsors declared its Required Commercial Operation Date (RCOD) on 28 January 2026.
-In January 2027 the power plant will go for final operation as per schedule, and the power plant will be retired on 27 January 2048 (BPDB, 2024).
+According to the BPDB report, the plant is expected to be in commercial operation in July 2026 (বিউবো, 2026).
+The power plant was to retire on 27 January 2048.

 Capacity

-The power plant's installed (gross) and derated (net) capacity will be 600 MW and 590 MW respectively.
+The installed (gross) and derated (net) capacity of the power plant will be 600 MW and 590 MW respectively.

 Context